FindYanot/android_device_wileyfox_marmite-1/README.md

-# Device Tree for Wileyfox Swift 2 / 2 Plus/ 2X (marmite)
+# Device Tree for Wileyfox Swift 2 / 2 Plus (marmite)

-Wileyfox Swift 2/2 Plus/2X (codenamed "marmite") is smartphone from Wileyfox.
+Wileyfox Swift 2/2 Plus (codenamed "marmite") is smartphone from Wileyfox.
 It was released in October 2016.